 6. Space Management

-Using 3D animations, this lesson takes an in-depth look at how to manage the space around the vehicle.
+Using 3D animations, this lesson takes an in-depth look at how to manage the space around a vehicle.
 Drivers learn about defining and maintaining a safety cushion, adjusting to traffic, changing lanes and merging, left and right turns, intersections and blind spots.

 7. Skid Control

 Losing control of a vehicle in a skid is a situation no one wants or expects to encounter.
 Drivers have a split second to make the right move.
 The wrong choice can be literally life or death.
-This lesson reviews the most causes of skids, different types of skids, how to recover from a skid and most importantly, how to avoid skids in the first place.
+This lesson reviews typical causes of skids, different types of skids, how to recover from a skid and most importantly, how to avoid them in the first place.

 8. Rear-End Collision Avoidance

 Rear-end collisions create some of the worst crashes, especially when a large commercial vehicle crashes into a passenger vehicle.
 This course helps drivers avoid rear-end collisions by enhancing their understanding of: